TJC1996/worldcup-prediction/agent-prompts/daily-agent-prompt.md

 match per day and is never regenerated, even if this prompt runs again later the same day before that match kicks off.

+If your search confirms there are genuinely no World Cup matches scheduled today (a rest day between rounds), that's normal — skip Part B entirely without creating an error or writing anything for today's date.
+This is different from being unable to determine the schedule at all, which is covered in the GUARDRAILS section below.

 STEP B1 — STATISTICAL / MARKET DATA (per match)
 Search for and retrieve, with a cited source for each:
   - Current FIFA ranking or Elo rating, both teams